ACENT Alaska Center for Ear Nose and Throat

-Sleep Apnea
+Sleep Apnea Treatment

 Our highly-trained providers look forward to meeting you and answering all of your questions.

-Request a ConsultationUnderstanding Sleep Apnea
+Request My ConsultationUnderstanding Sleep Apnea

 The key characteristic of sleep apnea is that you repeatedly stop breathing when you are asleep.
 You may wake up gasping and coughing, or experience morning headaches and excessive sleepiness during the day.